lordkorost/smart-surveillance-sorter/docs/edge-cases.md

 The fake weights (GROUND, GARDEN, WOOD, SHOE all at 1.0) reduce false positive frames significantly but cannot eliminate them entirely — some bird frames still pass through BLIP.

+>[!NOTE]
-> 💡 **Why are we losing vehicles?** The wood piece triggers ANIMAL early exit — YOLO stops analyzing the video after 3 bird detections and moves to the next one, missing vehicles that appear later in the same video.
+> **Why are we losing vehicles?** The wood piece triggers ANIMAL early exit — YOLO stops analyzing the video after 3 bird detections and moves to the next one, missing vehicles that appear later in the same video.

 ---